alexyang0826/NYCU_Introduction_to_Cryptography_Fall/README.md

 modes.
 The purpose is to get familiar with AES function calls and parameter setting.
 Please find the related library and programming environment (e.g. Visual Studio) information on the Internet.

-I. Encrypt the following 36-byte message (in ASCII, quotes are not included.)
+1. Encrypt the following 36-byte message (in ASCII, quotes are not included.)

 “AES is the US block cipher standard.” by the key “keyis84932731830” (ASCII) and the following specifications.